-- •Earn at least a "C" (2.0) grade in BIO 240 and all required nursing courses; - •Show satisfactory achievement of clinical objectives; - •Score 90% or better by the third attempt on the Drug Dosage Calculation exam given each semester: - Maintain an overall GPA of at least 2.0.
+- Earn at least a "C" (2.0) grade in BIO 240 and all required nursing courses; - •Show satisfactory achievement of clinical objectives; - •Score 90% or better by the third attempt on the Drug Dosage Calculation exam given each semester; - Maintain an overall GPA of at least 2.0.

-A maximum of two nursing courses many be repeated.
+A maximum of two nursing courses may be repeated.
 If a student fails one nursing course twice, or two nursing courses, the student must appear before the Course Re-enrollment Committee to determine eligibility for re-enrollment in the clinical nursing sequence.
+Students who withdraw failing (WF) or who earn less than a grade of "C" are considered to have failed.